Naros/debezium-oracle-query-tool/README.md

   info          Displays database information logs          Displays information about Oracle transaction logs list-changes  Lists all change events
+  transactions  Generates an aggregate of changes per transaction
 ```

 The following sections talk about each command.